 Whether you’re starting a business and trying to learn all the need-to-know skills or you’ve been in business for a while and are looking to continue growing your biz brain, reading is the freaking way to go.
-These are some of the books I’d highly recommend to my fellow entrepreneurs.
+These are a few of the books I think every entrepreneur must read.

 For those looking to upgrade their money mindset